ldojo/ocp4-operator-catalog-management-utils/operator-utils-api-service/README.md

 Launched on port 8080, you can go to http://host:8080/swagger-ui.html#/operator-catalog-util-apis and try out the apis via the Swagger interface

-The apis provide useful utilities for mirroring by processing the Operator package manifest tar.gz archives as described in the [Openshift 4.x Operator Catalog Management project](https://github.com/ldojo/ocp4-operator-catalog-management/blob/master/README.md#day-1).
-The utilities are capable of processing the package manifest Yaml files, and extracting the relevant image references that may be needed for applying mirroring in an Openshift 4 disconnected environment.
+The apis provide useful utilities for mirroring, listing images referenced in the catalog, searching for Operator Details based on image, etc.., by processing the Operator package manifest tar.gz archives as described in the [Openshift 4.x Operator Catalog Management project](https://github.com/ldojo/ocp4-operator-catalog-management/blob/master/README.md#day-1).

 Here are some examples using curl.
 Note that you can try these same apis right in the Swagger UI in your Browser by going to http://host:8080/swagger-ui.html#/operator-catalog-util-apis